 TAX CONTROVERSIES: PRACTICE AND PROCEDURE (4TH ED.)
-2021 CUMULATIVE SUPPLEMENT Leandra Lederman & Stephen W. Mazza
+2023 CUMULATIVE SUPPLEMENT Stephen W. Mazza

-This Cumulative Supplement to the Fourth Edition of the Tax Controversies: Practice and Procedure casebook replaces previous updates.
-It updates the casebook through July 1, 2021.
+This Cumulative Supplement to the Fourth Edition of the Tax Controversies: Practice and Procedure casebook by Leandra Lederman and Stephen W. Mazza replaces previous updates.
+It updates the casebook through July 1, 2023.
 After brief overviews of important legislative changes since the Fourth Edition of the casebook was published, this Supplement provides more detailed updates, organized by chapter and page number of the casebook.